supriyopaul/applibot/README.md

 ## Configuration

-Before running the application, you will need to set up your configuration file.
-You can start by copying the sample configuration and modifying it to suit your needs.
+Set up your configuration file from the provided sample:

 1. **Copy the sample configuration file**:
     ```bash